Wayhem/KSC/README.md

 ## Prerequisites

-*Node.js
-*NPM
-*Metamask
-*MongoDB
+* Node.js
+* NPM
+* Metamask
+* MongoDB
-*API key from Infura
+* API key from Infura

 ### Environment variables

-*ENV.ACCOUNTETH: This is where you will set your mnemonic/address(Metamask mnemonic works) needed to deploy the Factory contract which deploys campaigns.
+* ENV.ACCOUNTETH: This is where you will set your mnemonic/address(Metamask mnemonic works) needed to deploy the Factory contract which deploys campaigns.
-*ENV.INFURAKEY: Node the dApp is going to use to deploy factory contract, and in case metamask has not inyected web3 on the window yet, be sure to obtain your own API key here at [Infura](https://infura.io/)
+* ENV.INFURAKEY: Node the dApp is going to use to deploy factory contract, and in case metamask has not inyected web3 on the window yet, be sure to obtain your own API key here at [Infura](https://infura.io/)
-*ENV.PORT: In case you want to set your own custom port, default is 3000 (local).
+* ENV.PORT: In case you want to set your own custom port, default is 3000 (local).
-*ENV.DATABASEKSC: MongoDB which will be used to store users data, default is 'mongodb://localhost:27017/ksc_db' *ENV.FACTORY: This one is where you should store your Factory contract address once deployed.
+* ENV.DATABASEKSC: MongoDB which will be used to store users data, default is `mongodb://localhost:27017/ksc_db`
+* ENV.FACTORY: This one is where you should store your Factory contract address once deployed.

 ### Note on FACTORY env variable